memorileak/known/content/-skip-list.md

 L0: | - 1 - 2 - 3 - 4 - 5 - 7 - 8 - 9 - null
 ```

+No need to add a new layer cause after the insertion, number of elements is 9, which hasn't reached the limit.

 Find the position in $L_0$, using searching procedure described above.
 Time complexity should be **$O\lparen log~n\rparen$** in average.
 The position should be between 5 and 7:

 ```